 An Executor/Administrator/Trustee (“Personal Representative”), must be ready at all times to account for the trust property.
 The Personal Representative has a stringent duty to keep detailed records of all capital, expense and income transactions with documents, invoices and receipts.

 More often than not, the majority of accounts are approved and consented to in writing by the adult/capable beneficiaries.
-However, where beneficiaries are at odds, a formal Court passing of accounts is usually inevitable.
+As long as everyone is in agreement, the accounts get signed.
+However, where beneficiaries are at odds, a formal Court Passing of Accounts is usually inevitable.
 If a Personal Representative anticipates controversy, it is usually recommended that they voluntarily submit their accounts to audit before the Court, by making an application for the formal passing of their accounts.
 If the accounts are approved by the Court, the Personal Representative is then absolved of any liability with respect to the accounts (unless there has been a fraud).
 A formal Court passing is also useful as it allows the Personal Representative to take his/her compensation if the beneficiaries are refusing to consent to same.